plan44/omega2flash/README.md

 The *\<uboot-env-file\>* must contain lines starting with a uboot environment variable name, followed by some whitespace, followed by the value to assign.
 - **\<extra-conf-files-dir\>** can be optionally specified to add extra configuration files.
 The contents of this directory reflects the root file system of the device.
 Ususally, it will contain some `etc/uci-defaults/...` and/or `etc/config/...` files.

+Note: The script generates ANSI colored output when run from a terminal.
+Set `NO_COLOR` environment variable to prevent colors, or set `FORCE_COLOR` to output color even if stdout is not a terminal (e.g. to create logfiles with color included).

 ## Contributions

 ...are welcome!
 There's a lot that could be improved.
 Pull requests and comments can be posted on [github](https://github.com/plan44/omega2flash.git)